sorpaas/sputnikvm-in-browser/README.md

 ```

 Go to `http://127.0.0.1:8080` and open the web console.
 The example
-will execute a same EVM program using SputnikVM, and if no error is
+will execute a sample EVM program using SputnikVM, and if no error is
 reported, you will see a `0` printed.